-Most people prefer not to think about it.
-But it's an important question.
+Most people prefer not to think about it, but it's an important question.
 Will your family be financially secure if you are injured, become seriously ill, or worse?

 Several types of insurance can protect you and your family if the unexpected happens.

 Whether permanent or temporary, a disability can leave you unable to work.
-And being disabled may be more likely than you think.
+And being disabled may be more common than you think.
 According to the Social Security Administration, a 20-year-old worker today has a 30% chance of becoming disabled before retirement.

 You can buy a disability insurance policy that offers some peace of mind.
 If you become disabled and can't work, it will pay you a percentage of your lost income.